IBM/optimize-procurement-and-inventory-with-ai/tutorials/decision-optimization-tutorial/README.md

 ### 9. Add Constraints

-* The default constraint for our problem is to `Synchronize seleciton with plants allocations`.
+* The default constraint for our problem is to `Synchronize selection with plants allocations`.
 Expand this statement to define the max and min values.

 * Ensure that the max allocation of plants is defined by `Capacity`.